squarepupil/website-pages/src/stories.md

     >    Our youngest son has chosen a different path, unlike our eldest who never missed a School Meeting or a chance to volunteer for Judicial Committee, our youngest is content to follow his own goals.
-His independence and autonomy are his focus and as he was 'raised" in the model we have spirited discussions about politics and current events.
+His independence and autonomy are his focus and as he was "raised" in the model we have spirited discussions about politics and current events.
 His separation from his brother's approach and years at A&I have also been of great value as he stands apart from his brother's choices and expectations.